sidharthjuyal/Javascript/Notes/ReadMe.md

    - Timers (e.g., setTimeout)
    - File I/O (in Node.js)
    - The event loop and callback queue manage asynchronous behavior, allowing non-blocking execution.

+This Folder contains the practice done for these concepts.